amputator84/sd_telegram/README.md

 [sending-files](https://core.telegram.org/bots/api#sending-files)
 [senddocument](https://core.telegram.org/bots/api#senddocument)

+_**Chat History**
+We go into any Telegram chat with prompts (individual messages), click three dots in the upper right corner, upload only text messages in json format.
+We get the result.json file, which we throw into the bot and select "Chat History".
+We get a random prompt, which we can save in data

 <img src="https://raw.githubusercontent.com/partyfind/sd_bot/master/trash/photo_2023-06-22_15-29-24.jpg" alt="drawing" width="400"/>
 <img src="https://raw.githubusercontent.com/partyfind/sd_bot/master/trash/photo_2023-06-22_15-29-27.jpg" width="350"/>

 **TODO**
 1. use share link (not yet possible, because the API is running in the background)
-2. Logging
-3. show error in tg
+2. show error in tg
-4. translate
-5. Get all files/pictures from the computer for today (preview and seeds)
+3. Get all files/pictures from the computer for today (preview and seeds)
-6. Ability to send everything with one command with settings
+4. Ability to send everything with one command with settings
-7. Preloading photos when waiting for a long time so that you can skip
+5. Preloading photos when waiting for a long time so that you can skip
-8. Uploading random.json from export TG channel
-9. Progress in script
+6. Progress in script

 **TNX**
 [AUTOMATIC1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui)